xujiahuayz/BlockchainCourse/mwe-data-scripts/README.md

-# How to run scripts in thisdirectory
+# How to run scripts in this directory

 - Open the terminal